-In this single-player simulation, each student plays the role of a product manager at Matterhorn Health, a medical device manufacturer.
+Forio worked with Harvard Business School Publishing and Professor Roberto to create a detailed storyline, then design and develop the model and user interface.
+In the simulation, students play the role of a product manager at a medical device manufacturer.
 Customers report a series of critical problems with the company’s newly launched blood glucose monitor.
 As the product manager, each student receives a barrage of communications from colleagues about the problem — via email, video messages, voicemail, and instant message chats — and must quickly determine the root cause of the issue and make recommendations on how to proceed.